crcn-archive/mojo-models/README.md

 var superagent = require("superagent");

 var Friends = models.Collection.extend({

+  // creates a new person for each item in .data
   createModel: function (options) {
     return new Person(options, this.application);
   },
   persist: {

+    // executed when .load, or .reload is called
     load: function (complete) {
       superagent.get("/person/" + this.friendee._id + "/friends", funtion (err, result) {
         complete(null, result);